kevinghst/Chess/README.md

 ## To start playing

 * Navigate into main directory of program
-* Run "bundle install" in console
+* Run `bundle install` in console
 * Run game.rb in console to load game
 * Use arrow keys to navigate positions
 * Press space to select piece, press space again to drop piece at new location

 ## Technical Details

-* Enabled gamestate to uncover potential checks by opponent through implementing a recursive, deep-duplication algorithm.
+* Enabled board to check whether the current player's move would place himself in check through implementing a recursive, deep-duplication algorithm.

 ![deepDup](assets/deepDup.png)